fernandes-s/System_performance_data_pipeline/README.md

 Here are some ideas to expand this project:

-- 📦 Add additional metrics like disk usage or network activity
-- 🧼 Implement data cleaning or outlier detection before plotting
-- ☁️ Deploy the dashboard using platforms like Render or Streamlit Cloud
+- 📈 Integrate rolling averages or smoothing for clearer trends
-- ⚠️ Set up alerts for high CPU or memory usage
+- 🔔 Set up alerts for high CPU, memory, or disk usage
-- 🧪 Export data to CSV or integrate with external monitoring tools

 ---

 ## 🧑‍💻 Author